PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ### &#x2728; PhysiCell Data Analysis with [Napari](https://napari.org/stable/) and [Fiji Imagej](https://fiji.sc/)

-For substrate and cell agent visualization, data can be saved in open microscopy's [ome.tiff](https://www.openmicroscopy.org/ome-files/) file fromat.
+For substrate and cell agent visualization, data can be saved in open microscopy's [ome.tiff](https://www.openmicroscopy.org/ome-files/) file format.

-For cell agnets, the default cell\_attribute outputted is the cell ID + 1, result in segmentation masks, although, any numerical (bool, int, float) cell\_attribute can be outputted.
+For cell agents, the default cell\_attribute outputted is the cell ID + 1, results in segmentation masks, although, any numerical (bool, int, float) cell\_attribute can be outputted.

 ```python